-The nymphs of the Orange Assassin Bug bear bold alarm colors that tell prudent observers they are best left undisturbed.
+The nymphs of the Orange Assassin Bug have bright alarm colors that warn prudent observers to look but not touch.

-Orange Assassin Bugs have a fang that is used to attack and stab insect prey.
-They are usually seen on flower or branches, looking for their next meal, sometimes with friends nearby.
-Adults overwinter under rocks, stones or wood piles.
-They are most active in spring when adults emerge from warm hiding spots, and autumn eggs laid in the spring finally hatch and prepare to overwinter.
+Orange Assassin Bugs are usually seen on flower or branches, looking for their next meal, sometimes with friends nearby.
+Adults overwinter under rocks, stones, or wood piles.
+They are most active in spring when adults emerge from warm hiding spots, and autumn eggs laid in the spring finally hatch.
+Like most Assassin Bugs, use caution if handling.
+The fang used to kill insects can also inflict a painful wound on hands and arms.

 Scientific Name: Pselliopus barberi